Creamy chicken and vegetables, flaky biscuits, and only one pan! This skillet chicken pot pie is comfort food at its best!

 How to make this pot pie your own:

-I used traditional pot pie vegetables and seasonings for this recipe.
+I like traditional pot pie vegetables and seasonings for this recipe.
 If you would like to change it up a little, or if you don’t have the listed ingredients on hand, I have a few suggestions for you.

 - Your kids just really hate peas?
 Or carrots?
 Substitute another vegetable they do like, maybe corn, or green beans, or even broccoli or cauliflower.
 Use what you have in the fridge.